 The Queen’s Award for Voluntary Service is the highest award given to volunteer groups across the UK.

-Winners get a certificate signed by the Queen and a domed glass crystal.
-Representatives from the group may also be invited to attend a royal garden party.
+Awarded groups get a certificate signed by the Queen and a domed glass crystal.
+Up to 2 representatives from the group may also be invited to attend a royal garden party.

-Winners are announced on 2 June in the London Gazette.
+The awards are announced on 2 June in The Gazette.